Thomas Williams (pioneer): Personal life

-Williams was married to Marie Cecile (commonly called Cecile or Cecelia) Chapeau by A.S.
+Williams married Marie Cecile (commonly called Cecile or Cecelia) Chapeau.
+The marriage was performed by A.S.
 DePeyster, commandant of Fort Detroit on May 7, 1781.
 It was one of Detroit's early Protestant marriages.
 Cecile was born September 12, 1764.
 They were married by the commandant because they did not wish to be married by a Catholic priest.
 Their marriage certificate stated that the couple's relationship would be "conformable by the rule of the Church of England."
 Cecile was from a prominent family.
 Her father was Jacques Chapeau and her brothers were Barnabas, Denis, Joseph, Louis, Nicolas and Toussaint Chapeau.
 Joseph was the state's first millionaire.
 His mother's family had a French heritage and had been in Michigan since 1710.

-They had three children: Catherine, Elizabeth, and John R. Elizabeth taught in a Catholic school that co-founded with three other young women under the auspices of Gabriel Richard, a Detroit priest.
+They had three children: Catherine, Elizabeth, and John R. Williams.
+Elizabeth taught in a Catholic school that she co-founded with three other young women under the auspices of Gabriel Richard, a Detroit priest.
 She lived a single, chaste lifestyle, like a nun.
 (Note: Burton states that Elizabeth was born August 2, 1786 and was the daughter of Thomas and Cecile.
 Thomas died before December 12, 1785 when Cecile was named as his widow on a lease.)
 In 1809, Catherine married Jean Baptiste Peltier with whom she had two children.
-John R. was the first mayor of Detroit, and served several of times more.
+John R. was the first mayor of Detroit.
 He married his cousin, Mary Mott Williams, in 1804.
-They had ten children.
-Since Cecile was French Canadian, John R. spoke and wrote fluently in both French and English.

 Williams lived on Woodbridge Street in the 9th Ward in Detroit and owned a lot of land in the area.
 During the Revolutionary War, William's property in Albany was confiscated.
 He or his family later had the property returned to them.

 He died of the measles on November 30, 1785.
 On December 12 of the same year, Cecile leased a house from Joseph Campeau that was north of the Detroit River and adjacent to Joseph Campeau's property.
 At the time of his death, much of his property was lost; there was just some property in Albany and a 600-acre farm on the Huron River of Lake St. Clair.
 Although these were significant holdings for the time, there was a large loss of his property, perhaps due to his wife's lavish lifestyle or the carelessness of Casety, his partner.
 Cecile and her children lived on the St. Clair property after Williams' death.

 In July 1790, Cecile married Jaques Leson (also spelled Loson and Lauson) and they lived in what is now St. Clair County, Michigan.
 Cecile died on June 24, 1805, and was buried in the St. Anne's church cemetery.